melissa-rodriguez/processing-theme/README.md

 2. Open the 'lib' folder.
 3. Find 'theme.txt' and rename it to keep a copy of the original.
    * I named mine "originalRecipe.txt" :)
-4. Drag and drop the dark-theme file into the folder and rename "theme.txt"
+4. Drag and drop the dark-theme file into the folder and rename it "theme.txt"
 5. Enjoy!